Paul Laxalt, former Nevada governor, dies at 96

 Laxalt's marriage with his first wife, with whom he had raised six children, ended in divorce in 1972.
 He married Carol Wilson in 1976.

-Laxalt returned to politics by winning a U.S. Senate seat in 1974.
-When he retired after two terms in 1987, he had become one of the most popular figures in Nevada's political history.
+Laxalt returned to politics by winning a U.S. Senate seat in 1974, defeating then-Lt.
+Gov. Harry Reid.
+When Laxalt retired after two terms in 1987, he had become one of the most popular figures in Nevada's political history.

+"Paul Laxalt was the definition of what a leader should be: Kind, thoughtful and eager to extend a hand in friendship, regardless of political affiliation," said Reid, who served more than three decades in Congress, in a statement Monday.
+"His legacy is secured as one of the finest leaders Nevada has ever known."

 In Washington, Laxalt was one of Reagan's closest and most trusted friends, his link to the Senate and his national campaign chairman, and general chairman of the Republican Party.